makersacademy/airport_challenge/README.md

 * First I put pen to paper to break down the problem into smaller parts to make it easier to understand - constructed basic domain model
 * Class-responsibility-collaboration cards for Plane and Airport classes to help organise user stories into classes and responsibilities
+* I started with the plane class as it seemed like the most straight forward, firstly I created a method for airborne, and set it's state to true in the initialize method to, so that all instances of the Plane class are airborne when created.
+From there I added a take off and a land method
+* For the airport class I added a default capacity of 100 planes, created an error message to be run when a plane attempted to land at an airport that had reached this max capacity.
+* I created en empty planes array for each instance of airport to track the number of planes and created methods for landing planes and receiving_planes to manipulate this array
+* I had trouble naming methods appropriate names within the Airport class
 * Where possible I used examples and parts of the Boris Bike example and applied them to the Airport challenge - eg. for capacity and planes array to keep track of the number of grounded planes at the airport, I modelled the landing and release_plane classes on the dock and release_bike classes